Lucas-C/dotfiles_and_notes/misc/Software_Engineering/TeamBestPractices.md

     - Clarifying mission
     - Knowing your role as an executive: beeing a support for the team
 - [DefendingYourTime] : protect from bad planning and burnout.
+- draw a technical/functional skills matrix of you team
+- [What Google Learned From Its Quest to Build the Perfect Team] :
+    * Two behaviors that all the good teams generally shared:
+        - First, on the good teams, members spoke in roughly the same proportion. " if only one person or a small group spoke all the time, the collective intelligence declined".
+        - Second, the good teams all had high "average social sensitivity".
+    * Psychological safety is "a sense of confidence that the team will not embarrass, reject or punish someone for speaking up".
+    It describes a team climate characterized by interpersonal trust and mutual respect in which people are comfortable being themselves.
+    * Everyone [shared] something personal about themselves.
+The team found it easier to speak honestly about the things that had been bothering them, their small frictions and everyday annoyances.
+    They agreed to adopt some new norms: from now on, [the team leader] would make an extra effort to let the team members know how their work fit into [the company's] larger mission; they agreed to try harder to notice when someone on the team was feeling excluded or down.
+    * No one wants to put on a ‘‘work face’’ when they get to the office.
+    To be fully present at work, to feel ‘‘psychologically safe,’’ we must know that we can be free enough, sometimes, to share the things that scare us without fear of recriminations.
+We must be able to talk about what is messy or sad, to have hard conversations with colleagues who are driving us crazy.
+We can’t be focused just on efficiency.

 ## Stand-up & meetings
 It mush be SHORT (<15min), everybody has to be ponctual, actually **stand-up**, **listen** and **be concise** : [DieScrum]